facile-it/facile-it.github.io/content/blog/eng/lambda-days-2020.md

 frameborder="0" allowFullScreen></iframe>

 **Thorsten Altenkirch** from the University of Nottingham gave a talk about implementing dependent types.
-Think for a second if it was possible to base our types on conditions only known at runtime, like the length of a list.
+Think for a second if it was possible to base return types in functions by the value at runtime.
+Normally you would think is not possible because we should run the code to know the actual input value.
-Normally you would think is not possible, but the truth is that with some mathematical assumptions, link proof by induction, we can obtain more precise types at compile time, that will avoid errors like empty input lists etc.
+The truth is that with some mathematical assumptions, it is possible to obtain types such as non-empty arrays that otherwise a compiler would not know.

 - **Designing composable functional libraries, not just for data visualization**